Vaginal delivery: Contraindications to vaginal delivery

-Spontaneous vaginal delivery at term is the preferred outcome of pregnancy, and according to the International Federation of Gynecology and Obstetrics, will be recommended if there are no evidence-based clinical indications for cesarean section.
-However, there are some contraindications for vaginal delivery that would result in conversion to cesarean delivery.
-The decision to switch to cesarean delivery is made by the health care provider and mother, and is sometimes delayed until the mother is in labor.
+Spontaneous vaginal delivery at term is the preferred outcome of pregnancy, and according to the International Federation of Gynecology and Obstetrics, will be recommended if there are no evidence-based clinical indications for Cesarean section.
+However, there are some contraindications for vaginal delivery that would result in conversion to Cesarean delivery.
+The decision to switch to Cesarean delivery is made by the health care provider and mother and is sometimes delayed until the mother is in labor.

-Breech birth presentations occur when the fetus' buttocks or lower extremities are poised to deliver before the fetus' upper extremities or head.
+Breech birth presentations occur when the fetus's buttocks or lower extremities are poised to deliver before the fetus's upper extremities or head.
 The three types of breech positions are footling breech, frank breech, and complete breech.
 These births occur in 3% to 4% of all term pregnancies.
-They usually result in cesarean sections because it is more difficult to deliver the baby through the birth canal and there is a lack of expertise in vaginal breech delivery and therefore fewer vaginal breech deliveries performed.
-It is also associated with cord prolapse and an elevated risk for birth defects of breech babies.
+They usually result in Cesarean sections because it is more difficult to deliver the baby through the birth canal and there is a lack of expertise in vaginal breech delivery and therefore fewer vaginal breech deliveries performed.
+It is also associated with cord prolapse and an elevated risk for birth defects in breech babies.
 Controversy and debate surround the topic due to different views on the preferred route of delivery when breech presentation occurs.
-Some health professionals believe that vaginal breech delivery can be a safe alternative to planned cesarean in certain instances.
+Some health professionals believe that vaginal breech delivery can be a safe alternative to planned Cesarean in certain instances.

 Complete placenta previa occurs when the placenta covers the opening of the cervix.
-If placenta previa is present at the time of delivery, vaginal delivery is contraindicated because the placenta is blocking the fetus’ passageway to the vaginal canal.
+If placenta previa is present at the time of delivery, vaginal delivery is contraindicated because the placenta is blocking the fetus's passageway to the vaginal canal.

 Herpes simplex virus with active genital lesions or prodromal symptoms is a contraindication for vaginal delivery so as to avoid mother-fetal transfer of HSV lesions.

 Untreated human immunodeficiency virus (HIV) infection is a contraindication for vaginal delivery to avoid mother-fetal transfer of human immunodeficiency virus.